 The other party may have considerable or unforeseen resources to fight you, even if they have taken what was your original creation.
 That could make suing more challenging if you have not applied for registration or licensing.
 Again, this is a job for your attorney, who can advise you on what type of applications and licenses to pursue, whether from the U.S. Trademark and Patent Office, the U.S. Copyright Office, or other entities for items like domain names and more.

-The Bolender Law Firm will advocate on behalf of clients through litigation, arbitration, or non-binding mediation.
-Our attorneys are experienced in representing clients in state and federal courts, at both the trial and appellate level.
+The Bolender Law Firm can assist you in all intellectual property matters.
 Call us at 310-320-0725 now or submit an easy consultation request online.
 We are here to help!